 The SENCo arranges for a qualified assessor to visit school to administer the tests.
-The assessor assesses students' needs using a variety of nationally-recognised tests.
+The assessor assesses student's needs using a variety of nationally-recognised tests.
 If there is a recommendation from the assessor for EAA, the SENCo then applies online for permission to implement the specified arrangement(s).
 The decision is immediate.
-However, where the SENCo believes additional arrangements are necessary, (eg where a pupil with a physical disability requires extra time beyond 25%), an online application is made in the knowledge that it will be declined, but the SENCo can then make a direct application to the awarding bodies to request a particular concession.
+However, where the SENCo believes additional arrangements are necessary, (e.g. where a students with a physical disability requires extra time beyond 25%), an online application is made in the knowledge that it will be declined, but the SENCo can then make a direct application to the awarding bodies to request a particular concession.